big spender

 Q: When I use PROD, it works, but I can't seem to get CAT to work.
 Why?

-A: This is the most common question of all.
+A: There are several possible root causes.
 Please see the Category Issues page for solutions.

 Q: Why is there a set_extra_discount and set_extra_choice_discount?